EU court reprimands Bulgaria over air pollution

 "The Court of Justice has opened the door for major progress in Europe's fight for clean air and clarified that people's health comes first," Ugo Taddei, a lawyer for ClientEarth, said.

-The European Commission has estimated premature deaths attributable to air pollution in 2013 at 13,700 in Bulgaria and around 400,000 in the EU as a whole.
+Bulgaria will now have to work with the European Commission to improve the situation.

-Reporting by Robert-Jan Bartunek and Angel Krasimirov, Editing by Jane Merriman and Janet Lawrence
+The Commission has estimated premature deaths attributable to air pollution in 2013 at 13,700 in Bulgaria and around 400,000 in the EU as a whole.
+(Reporting by Robert-Jan Bartunek.
+Editing by Jane Merriman)